Sticksword/contributor-leaderboard/readme.md

 #### TODO:
 * implement at least one way binding so that the custom input seems more fluid and real-time
-* prevent anything further than 2 decimal places
-* sorting is not deterministic -> need to implement inhouse sort rather than use default sort + custom compare function
+* sorting is not deterministic -> need to implement inhouse sort (actually not even sort, just insert into a sorted array) rather than use default sort + custom compare function